Dempsy/dempsy/README.md

         final NodeManager nodeManager = new NodeManager()
             // add a node
             .node(
-                // a node called word-count
+                // a node in an application called word-count new Node.Builder("word-count")
-                new Node.Builder("word-count")
                     // with the following clusters
                     .clusters(